salmaelkorchi/SeriousGame-HackQuest/README.md

 ## Database Management:
 - ** SQLite3 :** SQLite is a built-in relational database engine.
 It is simple to set up and use, making it an excellent choice for lightweight web applications.
 - ** JSON :** The use of JSON is crucial for HackQuest, as it allows storing all the game's questions in an easily accessible and manipulable format.

+# Gameplay of HackQuest :

+## Description of the Game and its Functioning :

+HackQuest positions itself as a pedagogical revolution in the world of serious games.
+From the very beginning, the player is immersed in an interactive and personalized dashboard, reflecting their successes and journey in the game.
+The interface, rich and intuitive, allows navigation between game history, earnings tracking, and global ranking.

+## Objectives and Rules of the Game :

+The primary objective of HackQuest is to raise awareness among players about cyber threats through a fun and educational format.
+The game unfolds in a series of thematic quizzes, each aiming to test players' knowledge on specific subjects such as attacks, DoS, DDoS, phishing, and spoofing.
+The rules are simple but designed to stimulate learning: correctly answer questions of increasing difficulty to accumulate points and climb the ranks.

+## Game Mechanics :
+HackQuest's game mechanics are finely crafted.
+They include help systems inspired by "Who Wants to Be a Millionaire?", allowing players to ask a friend, eliminate half of the answers, or poll the audience.
+Each successful question results in the award of points in the form of money and a detailed explanation, while each mistake only provides the detailed explanation, thus promoting an active and continuous learning cycle.

+## Quizzes :

+Quizzes are the heart of the HackQuest experience.
+Through varied and contextualized questions, players explore the depth and complexity of the cybersecurity domain.
+Screenshots illustrate the quiz interface, where pointed questions invite thoughtful consideration, and where each choice of answer can be an opportunity for valuable learning.

+## Score :

+The scoring system is designed to reward perseverance and accuracy.
+Each correct answer increases the player's balance, visible on the dashboard, which also displays recent earnings and offers the opportunity to convert these earnings into real or virtual rewards.
+This approach reinforces the rewarding aspect of the game and encourages players to invest more in learning.

+## Competition :

+Competition is a central element of HackQuest.
+Players are not only competing with themselves, seeking to surpass their previous scores, but also with the community.
+The ranking, highlighted in the screenshots, shows real-time tracking of the top players, injecting a healthy and motivating spirit of competition.

+## Synthesis :

+HackQuest, through its thoughtful gameplay, offers an immersive experience that merges intellectual challenges and entertainment.
+It succeeds in popularizing often complex cybersecurity concepts, making them accessible and engaging.
+Gamification elements are intelligently integrated to transform learning into a memorable adventure.
+With an engaging interface and a game structure that values progression and education, HackQuest emerges as an essential tool in the educational arsenal of technology enthusiasts, security professionals, and digital enthusiasts.
+In summary, this serious game is a feat that combines pedagogical depth with the excitement of gaming.